 Son Solomon Comp (1834-1917) was born on or about March 17, 1834.

 Evidence suggests -- although not proven with precision -- that on Oct.
 29, 1857, at the age of 23, Solomon resided in Bedford County, PA and was united in holy wedlock with Rachel Beltz (1834- ? ), also a Bedford resident.
 Justice of the peace G.W.
 Horn officiated, and news of the wedding was published in the Bedford Gazette.

-They produced one known son, and likely more -- Jacob A. Comp.
+They produced one known son -- Jacob A. Comp.

 The Comps are shown on the 1860 federal census, making their home in or near Schellsburg, Bedford County.

 During the Civil War, Solomon is known to have registered for the Union Army draft and was marked as married.
 He later joined the army as a member of the 48th Pennsylvania Infantry, Company G. Details about his service will be added here when uncovered.
 He returned home after his term ended and dwelled in Buffalo Run.

 Sadly, it's believed that Rachel died after only a few years of marriage.
 He married a second time -- on Oct.
 23, 1864, at the home of her father -- to Margaret Ann Corley (Jan.
 19, 1850-1933), daughter of Joseph and Sarah (Hurst) Corley of Juniata Township.
 Rev. N.H.
 Skyles officiated.
 News of the wedding was printed in the Bedford Gazette.
 Margaret was neither able to read or write.